Malena-duck/ada-template-website/README.md

 # <center> Correlating Production/Features and Success </center>

+&nbsp;

+## <center> Causality Analysis for the Time Series </center>

-Can the trends among certain features indicate how the median of the box office is gonna perform?
+Can the trends among certain features indicate how the median of the box office is going to perform?
 For example, will a sudden increase in the production of Romantic movies indicate an increase in the box office?
 In order to perform a causality analysis in the time series we have, we will perform a Granger causality test.
 The Granger causality test is a statistical hypothesis test for determining whether one time series is useful in forecasting another.
-In our case will a certain feature be useful in forecasting budget?
+In our case will a certain feature be useful in forecasting boc office?

-&nbsp;
 &nbsp;
 Let's take a look at the different genres that passed the p-test (0.05) (indicator of how confident we are in the results):

 | Genre       | Correlation Coefficient |   Lag (years) |